fsmMLK/inkscapeMadeEasy/docs/source/index.rst

 **LaTeX package requirement**

 If LaTeX support is enables (see below), you will need in your system the following LaTeX packages: amsmath, amsthm, amsbsy, amsfonts, amssymb, siunitx, steinmetz.

+Linux users: You might find useful installing the packages ``texlive-science`` and ``texlive-latex-base`` (debian based distros) from your package manager.
+It should have most (all?) needed LaTeX packages.

 **Disabling LaTeX support**